LatencyTDH/sample-architectural-designs/amazon-bedrock/DesignBedrock.md

 This is the most critical architectural component for enterprise trust.

 ### Nitro Enclaves & Model Weight Security
 Problem: 3rd Party Model Providers (e.g., Anthropic) do not want AWS or customers to steal their weights.
 Customers do not want Anthropic to see their prompts.
+See the [Nitro Enclave "Clean Room" Flow](#nitro-enclave-clean-room-flow) diagram.

 **Solution: The Nitro Enclave**
 1.  **Boot:** The compute instance launches a Nitro Enclave (isolated CPU/Memory, no persistent storage, no SSH).